-Parameter Upstream Oil & Gas Power Generation Dairy Granularity Customer Customer Region Extrapolation to residual (was emissions data required to be extrapolated to cover full scope of loans within target) Not required Not required 75th percentile - the 75th percentile emissions intensity (higher than average) was applied to the customers where the emissions intensity was unknown.
+Parameter Upstream Oil & Gas Power Generation Dairy Granularity Customer Customer Region Extrapolation to residual (was emissions data required to be extrapolated to cover full scope of loans within target) Not required Not required 75th percentile the 75th perce emissions intensity (high than average) applied to the customers whe the emissions intensity was unknown.
 Coverage of TCE in baseline year 97% 96% 100%

 As noted, for our Dairy portfolio, we applied the emissions intensity of the 75th percentile at the total allocated farms to the residual, unallocated Dairy portfolio.
 In this way we could be confident that the estimate applied is at least as high as 75% of our known population.
-We applied the 75th percentile in accordance with recent academic literature that recommends that where emissions data is not available the precautionary principle is applied and that non-reporters do not benefit from allocation of averages of known populations.
+We applied the 75th percentile in accordance with recent academic literature13 that recommends that where emissions data is not available the precautionary principle is applied and that non-reporters do not benefit from allocation of averages of known populations.
 Application of a higher number is also consistent with target-setting and emissions accounting principles that encourage that emission estimates err on the high side where there is uncertainty.